-Family caregivers of senior adults have to tackle situations that are new and foreign to them on a daily basis.
-One thing that might be unique for you as a caregiver of an elder family member is dentures–someone else’s teeth!
+One caregiving task that might be unique for you as a caregiver of an elder family member is caring for their dentures.

-You say to yourself “what now”?
 Dentures require special care to keep them clean, in good repair, free from damage and fitting well.

 Did you know that elders who require dentures are more likely to suffer malnutrition?